 Family Support Programs are offered at local schools and YWCA Family Centers which are conveniently located directly within low-income apartment complexes in Bucks County and are a one-stop-shop for a multitude of services to underserved women and their families.
 Staffed by multi-lingual coordinators, our Family Centers provide a wide range of services and programs and promote positive development and support to children, youth and families who utilize them.
-Services for adults include information and referral, translations, Food Pantries and classes in computer, ESL, parenting, and nutrition.
+Services for adults include information and referral, translations, Food Pantries and classes in computer, ESL, parenting, and nutrition, and Foster Care Recruitment.
 Family support programs for youth include academic and social support during out of school time including Early Academic Intervention Programs, Homework Zones, Teen Groups, and Summer Camps.
 Early Learning support is also provided through Kids Korner, Lunch & Library, and Story Hour programs.

 Financial Literacy classes assist low-income adults acquire the practical, realistic knowledge and skills needed to better manage their finances and move toward financial independence and self-sufficiency.
 The program is delivered in both English and Spanish by Family Center staff along with community banking professionals.

 Girls Circle is a structured support group for girls that allows them to foster self-esteem, maintain authentic connection with peers and adult women in their community, counter trends toward self-doubt, and provides a safe and nurturing place for genuine self-expression through verbal sharing and creative activity.